+The Company has incurred significant losses and negative cash flows from operations since inception and expects to incur additional losses until such time that it can generate significant revenue from the commercialization of its product candidates.
+During the three months ended March 31, 2024, the Company incurred a net loss of \$11.0 million and had an accumulated deficit net cash flows used in operating activities of \$112,614,000 \$7.5 million.
+Given the Company's projected operating requirements and experienced losses since its inception.
+The Company had existing cash and cash equivalents, of \$41,813,000 as of September 30, 2023, and has not generated positive cash flows from operations.
+To date, the Company has funded its projecting insufficient liquidity to sustain its operations primarily through one year following the date that the financial statements are issued.
+These conditions and events raise substantial doubt about the Company's ability to continue as a going concern.

-As of September 30, 2023, the Company had an accumulated deficit of \$ 112,614,000 and experienced losses since its inception.
-The Company had cash and cash equivalents of \$41,813,000 as of September 30, 2023, and has not generated positive cash flows from operations.
-To date, the Company has funded its operations primarily through the sale of its common stock.
-Although it is difficult to predict the Company's liquidity requirements, as of September 30, 2023, and based upon the Company's current operating plan, the Company believes that it will have sufficient cash to meet its projected operating requirements for at least the next 12 months following the filing date of this Quarterly Report on Form 10-Q based on the balance of cash available as of September 30, 2023.
+In response to these conditions, management is currently evaluating different strategies to obtain the required funding of future operations.
+Financing strategies may include, but are not limited to, the public or private sale of its common stock.
+Although it is difficult to predict the Company's liquidity requirements, equity, debt financings or funds from other capital sources, such as government funding, collaborations, strategic alliances, divestment of September 30, 2023, and based upon the Company's current operating plan, the Company believes that it will have sufficient cash to meet its projected operating requirements for at least the next 12 months following the filing date of this Quarterly Report on Form 10-Q based on the balance of cash available as of September 30, 2023.

-Management expects operating losses to continue for the foreseeable future.
-There can be no assurance that the Company will ever earn revenues or achieve profitability, or if achieved, that they will be sustained on a continuing basis.
+Management expects operating losses to continue for the foreseeable future. non-core assets, or licensing arrangements with third parties.
+There can be no assurance assurances that the Company will ever earn revenues or achieve profitability, or if achieved, that they will be sustained on a continuing basis.
 In addition, the manufacturing, clinical and preclinical development activities as well as the commercialization of the Company's products, if approved, will require significant additional financing.
+The Company may be unable able to secure such additional financing, when needed, or if available, that it will be sufficient to meet its needs or on favorable terms.
+Because management's plans have not yet been finalized and are not within the Company's control, the implementation of such financings may plans cannot be under terms considered probable.
+As a result, the Company has concluded that are unfavorable management's plans do not alleviate substantial doubt about the Company's ability to continue as a going concern.

-The Company may be unable to secure such financing when needed, or if available, such financings may be under terms that are unfavorable to the Company or the current stockholders.
-If the Company is unable to raise additional funds when needed, it may be required to delay, reduce the scope of, or eliminate development programs, which may adversely affect its business and operations.
+The unaudited condensed consolidated financial statements do not include any adjustments relating to the Company recoverability and classification of recorded asset amounts or the current stockholders.
+If amounts and classification of liabilities that might result from the Company is unable to raise additional funds when needed, it may be required to delay, reduce the scope outcome of or eliminate development programs, which may adversely affect its business and operations. this uncertainty.